Carbon neutral vs greenpower

 What is GreenPower?

-GreenPower is a government-run initiative which funds renewable energy generators in Australia.
-You can opt to add the cost of GreenPower to your tariff, equal to anything from 10% to 100% of your electricity usage, depending on the retailer.
-For example, if your current energy usage rate is 25c/kWh, adding 50% GreenPower could bump it up to 30c/kWh – but the benefit is that the equivalent of half of your power usage will be offset by the creation of new renewable energy.
+For example, if your current energy usage rate is 25c/kWh, adding 50% GreenPower could bump it up to 30c/kWh.
+In exchange, the equivalent of half of your power usage will be offset by the creation of renewable energy.

 What does GreenPower support?